-Bring your garden inside with these 10 easy herbs to grow indoors.
+Bring your garden inside with 10 of the easiest herbs to grow indoors.

 So!
 As you may have heard me say before, if you’re going to grow just one thing, let it be herbs.
 They will change your life.